SIAC men's basketball tournament

 The Southern Intercollegiate Athletic Conference men's basketball tournament is the annual conference men's basketball championship tournament for the Southern Intercollegiate Athletic Conference.
 The tournament has been held annually since 1934.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the SIAC's automatic bid to the NCAA Division II men's basketball tournament.

-Florida A&M have been the most successful team at the CIAA tournament, with twelve championships.
+Florida A&M have been the most successful team at the SIAC tournament, with twelve championships.